top of page

 Cistus

-White flowering species are my favourite.
-Another shrubby open flowered plant, to delight pollinators far and wide.
-Sometimes I walk past this plant and can hear the contented buzz from it’s visitors.
+White flowering species are my favourite Cistus.
+It's another shrubby open flowered plant, to delight pollinators far and wide.
+Sometimes I walk past when it's in bloom, and can hear the contented buzz from it’s visitors.

 mahonia.jpg